Anumanthan Kumar: Lions City Sailors

-Anumanthan signed for Lions City Sailors in 2022.

-During the Sailors' 2022 AFC Champions League campaign in Buriram, Thailand, Anumanthan and defender Tajeli Salamat were expelled from the squad and sent back to Singapore for breaking the team's curfew.
+Anumanthan went on to sign a 3 year contract for Lion City Sailors in 2022.
+He helped his team to win the 2022 Singapore Community Shield that year and a Runner's-up finish to the league.
+Notably, he had put on a strong display of performance in the club's first match of the 2022 AFC Champions League to eventual champions, Urawa Red Diamonds.
+On 26 July 2023, Anu captained the Sailors against English giants, Tottenham Hotspurs in a friendly match at the Singapore National Stadium.
+On 9 December 2023, Anu guided the team to win the 2023 Singapore Cup.

+Despite Maxime Lestienne's equaliser in the 91st minute of the 2025 AFC Champions League Two final against Sharjah, the Sailors finished as a runner-up after conceding in the 97th minute to finish the game in a 1–2 defeat.

+On 10 June 2025, it was announced that Anumanthan would be leaving the club following the expiry of this contract.

+Kanchanaburi Power

+On 23 June 2025, it was announced that Anu would be joining newly promoted Thai League 1 side Kanchanaburi Power.
+He make his debut coming on as a substitution for Malaysian Sergio Agüero in a 3–3 draw to Bangkok United on 24 August.

 International career

 Anumanthan was part of the Singapore national under-23 team that won the bronze medal at the 2013 Southeast Asian Games.

 Anumanthan was called up to the senior team in July 2013.
 He made his senior debut for Singapore in a 2015 AFC Asian Cup qualifying match against Oman on 14 August 2013, coming on for striker Indra Shahdan Daud in the 70th minute.
 He followed it up with his first start in a friendly match against China on 6 September 2013.

-During the 2019 Southeast Asian Games held in the Philippines, Anumanthan was one of nine footballers who had broken curfew.
-He, along with the other eight players, was punished with a fine by the Singapore National Olympic Council.

-In 2022, Anumanthan was included in the team for the 2022 FAS Tri-Nations Series and 2022 AFF Championship.
+In 2022, Anumanthan was included in the team for the 2022 FAS Tri-Nations Series and the 2022 AFF Championship.

+Style of play

+A quick, aggressive, physically strong, aerial ability and tenacious defensive-midfielder, Anu is known for his work-rate and hard-tackling style of play.